 News Coverage of the 2016 Presidential Primaries: Horse Race Reporting Has Consequences

-Patterson, Thomas E. Harvard Kennedy School working paper, December 2016.
+Thomas E. Patterson.
+Harvard Kennedy School working paper, 2016.

 Horse race reporting gave Donald Trump an advantage during the 2016 presidential primary season, this working paper finds.
 Nearly 60% of the election news analyzed during this period characterized the election as a competitive game, with Trump receiving the most coverage of any candidate seeking the Republican nomination.
 In the final five weeks of the primary campaign, the press gave him more coverage than Democratic frontrunners Hillary Clinton and Bernie Sanders.

 “The media’s obsession with Trump during the primaries meant that the Republican race was afforded far more coverage than the Democratic race, even though it lasted five weeks longer,” writes Patterson, who looked at election news coverage provided by eight major print and broadcast outlets over the first five months of 2016.
 “The Republican contest got 63 percent of the total coverage between January 1 and June 7, compared with the Democrats’ 37 percent — a margin of more than three to two.”